ps2homebrew/Open-PS2-Loader/modules/network/lwnbdsvr/lwNBD/README.md

 *   nbdfuse (provided by libnbd), works on windows with WSL2.
 *   nbd-client -no-optgo
+*   Ceph for Windows (wnbd-client.exe)

 ## TODO

-*   A GNU/Linux port
 *   fix NBD_FLAG_FIXED_NEWSTYLE negotiation
-*   NBD_OPT_INFO/NBD_OPT_GO, the server is not yet able to serve many export.
-Currently, the server takes the first on the list.
+*   NBD_OPT_INFO/NBD_OPT_GO, the server is not yet able to serve many export or change blocksize.
+Currently, the server takes the first context on the list.